-• , FY 23 FY 22 Directors 5 of transparency and accountability, there have not KMPs been any reported incidents of bribery or corruption 3 Employees Workers Key Management Personnel (KMPs), employees, proactive approach in upholding the highest ethica • At Trivani, we firmly believe that maintaining a a ulture of fairness, honorty, and professionalism is
+5 , FY 23 FY 22 Directors Through our dedication to maintaining a culture of transparency and accountability, there have not KMPs been any reported incidents of bribery or corruption on in both FY 23 and FY 22 involving our Directors, Employees Key Management Personnel (KMPs), employees, or workers.
+This accomplishment underscores our Workers proactive approach in upholding the highest ethica I standards throughout our organisation.
+At Trivoni, we firmly bolious that maintaining a c ulture of fairness honocty and professionalism is